dxw/playbook/guides/how-we-do-user-research.md

 We use these notes, photos and recordings during analysis to make sure we produce valid findings.
 And we use extracted quotes, images and clips to illustrate the findings we share.

-There is broad guidance on [Taking notes and recording user research sessions](https://www.gov.uk/service-manual/user-research/taking-notes-and-recording-user-research-sessions) in the Service Manual, and more good advice on [Capturing User Research](https://www.uxmatters.com/mt/archives/2012/04/capturing-user-research.php) on UX Matters.
+There is good guidance on [Taking notes and recording user research sessions](https://www.gov.uk/service-manual/user-research/taking-notes-and-recording-user-research-sessions) in the Service Manual, and on [Capturing User Research](https://www.uxmatters.com/mt/archives/2012/04/capturing-user-research.php) in UX Matters.

 Here we provide additional, specific guidance for researchers at dxw.